 One of the questions people first ask when they consider adopting an Aussiepoodle is: “Are Aussies hypoallergenic?”
 Although no dog breed can be guaranteed to be hypoallergenic, the Aussiedoodle is as close as it gets.
 If you or a family member have an allergy to other dog, you might not with this one due to its minimal shedding.

 Another main point to consider with the Aussiepoodle is its high energy and intelligence.
 This breed should be mentally and physically stimulated using toys, playing and exercise to prevent territorial or destructive behaviors from appearing.
 These behaviors, and others, can usually be avoided through good, consistent training.
 We’ll cover this in more detail in a moment.
+For a wider selection of choices, check out our interactive dog toys and dog toys guides.

 Due to careful selective breeding, there aren’t really any medical conditions to worry about with this breed.
 Conditions which would otherwise be inherited from parents can be avoided through selective breeding so ensure you buy or adopt your new pup from a reputable breeder.
 When adopting from a trustworthy breeder, you should receive a medical history of both parents and tests should be carried out on your pup to ensure they’re fit and healthy.
 However, some medical problems can simply occur in dogs as they go through life.
 Below is a list of the most common medical conditions which can affect dogs of this physique.